matomo-org/developer-documentation/docs/reporting-api/listing.md

 *   nb\_uniq\_visitors - Number of unique visitors
 *   nb\_visits - Number of Visits (30 min of inactivity considered a new visit)
+*   nb\_users - Number of unique active users (visitors with a known [User ID](http://piwik.org/docs/user-id/)).
+If you are not using User ID then this metric will be set to zero.
 *   nb\_actions - Number of actions (page views, outlinks and downloads)
 *   sum\_visit\_length - Total time spent, in seconds
 *   bounce\_count - Number of visits that bounced (viewed only one page)